cihadturhan/client-debug/README.md

 Are you tired of this sh*t?

-Yes, I do and created this library because I'm over it.
-Without any detailed error log, it's a huge pain to resolve the problem.
-This library lets you connect the clients when they are on your site and gives you opportunity to do followings
+Yes, I do and created this library.
+Sometimes a detailed error log still doesn't work and you should be on the computer which customer uses.
+This library lets you connect the clients when they are on your web page and gives you opportunity to do followings:

 - Lazyload any javascript/css file and use it.

-- Dump complete HTML they are viewing all css and javascript files
+- Dump complete HTML they are viewing with all css and javascript files

 - Silently run your tests and see results